pctrung/Student-Management/README.md

-# StudentManager-Admin
+# Student Manager Admin
-My project of the subject of database management system.
+- My project of the subject of database management system
+- Technologies: PHP, Bootstrap